matrix-org/matrix-spec-proposals/proposals/4124-server-auth-simple.md

-We allow senders to add the `participation` of their own server, provided that they only do so to `permit` their own server (and not deny themselves as a footgun).
+We allow senders to add the `participation` of their own server, provided that they only do so to `permit` their own server (and not deny themselves as a foot gun).
 This is useful in cases where a room has a `passive` `m.server.knock_rule` and the room admins need to explicitly permit their own servers before changing the knock rule to `active`.